YugmaGandhi/react-project/Animals/readme.md

-Certainly!
-Here's a possible README.md file for the given React code:

 # Animal Show App

 The Animal Show App is a simple React application that allows you to add random animals and display them with an interactive heart animation.